xchem/formulatrix_pipe/README.md

 ## Adding a mat file for ranker

-In the directory structure above, the ranker file is given as <imager-platetype-subwell.mat>.
+In the directory structure above, the ranker file is given as ```<imager-platetype-subwell.mat>```.
 This name does not really matter, as far as the pipeline is concerned, as there is a translation made between it's own naming conventions (from RockMaker) and the mat files.
-This is done in run_ranker.py:
+This is done in ```run_ranker.py```:
 ```
 class RunRanker(luigi.Task):
    imager = luigi.Parameter()